 If you have already completed the EL/TESOL Certification Program and would like to receive your certificate, please follow the link below.

 This four-course program meets the required guidelines for an add-on endorsement by the Mississippi Department of Education for English as a Second Language.
 This is available for currently certified Mississippi teachers, and as a bonus, Mississippi College offers a 30% tuition reduction for all teachers K-12.

 |MLG 452/5452||Applied Linguistics||3|

-Although the department does not offer online courses for the certification, there is a summer intensive certification designed to complete all required coursework in a one-month time period.
+The Intensive EL/TESOL Certification Program is designed to complete all required coursework in a one-month time period.
 Typically, the summer intensive is during the month of July and students receive a discount for enrolling in the block certification.
-Details about dates and cost are available in February each year.
+Details about tuition and course dates are available in February each year.
 For Summer 2020: the discount for those registering for all four courses is $4300 + applicable fees; for course dates, please see below.

 TESOL Minor (Undergraduate students only)

 To minor in TESOL, students must complete the four courses listed above and 6 additional hours.
 The additional hours must come from the following courses:

 |FRE 315||French Civilization*||3|